SanojRellen/Ablage/README.md

+Sub DeleteEmptyRowsInWordTable()

     Dim wordApp As Object
     Dim wordDoc As Object
+    Dim table As Object
+    Dim i As Long
     Dim bookmarkName As String
-Dim formattedDate As String
+    Dim rowHasContent As Boolean

     ' Set Word application and document
     Set wordApp = CreateObject("Word.Application")
     Set wordDoc = wordApp.Documents.Open("C:\Your\Word\Document.docx") ' Replace with your document path

-' Get the formatted date from Excel formattedDate = Format(Range("A1").Value, "dd mmmm yyyy") ' This ensures the date is formatted as 25 March 2024
+    ' Assume the table is the first table in the document (adjust if necessary) Set table = wordDoc.Tables(1)

+    ' Loop through each row in the table (assuming 2 columns, 6 rows) For i = 6 To 1 Step -1 ' Loop backwards to avoid issues when deleting rows rowHasContent = False

-' Replace the bookmark with the formatted date in Word bookmarkName = "YourBookmarkName" ' Replace with your actual bookmark name If wordDoc.Bookmarks.Exists(bookmarkName) Then
+        ' Replace with your bookmark naming pattern bookmarkName = "Bookmark" & i ' Assuming your bookmarks are named Bookmark1, Bookmark2, etc.

+        ' Check if the bookmark exists and contains text If wordDoc.Bookmarks.Exists(bookmarkName) Then
+            If Trim(wordDoc.Bookmarks(bookmarkName).Range.Text) <> "" Then
-    wordDoc.Bookmarks(bookmarkName).Range.Text = formattedDate
+                rowHasContent = True
             End If
+        End If

+        ' If the row is empty (bookmark has no content), delete the row If Not rowHasContent Then
+            table.Rows(i).Delete
+        End If
+    Next i

-' Save and close the Word document wordDoc.Save wordDoc.Close
+    ' Save and close the Word document wordDoc.Save
+    wordDoc.Close
     wordApp.Quit

+    ' Cleanup
     Set wordApp = Nothing
     Set wordDoc = Nothing
+    Set table = Nothing

+End Sub